ONE Unique Experience

 Expect a full breakfast with all the other goodies of a typical rest stop.
 For participating riders only and those that sign up on the "DeTour".
-This year we will have breakfast stops Fajardo, Lajas, and Aguada. (vegetarian/vegan sensitive - meats, dairy, eggs, etc are kept separately)
+This year we will have breakfast stops Fajardo, Lajas, and Aguada. (vegetarian sensitive - meats, dairy, eggs, honey, cheese, etc are kept separately)

 This daily hearty lunch will keep you happy for the miles ahead.
 Expect a full lunch with all the other goodies of a typical rest stop.
 For participating riders only and those that sign up on the "DeTour".
 This year we will be stopping for lunch at the Punta Tuna Lighthouse in Maunabo, the Flag Pavilion in Mayagüez and in Arecibo, near the Christopher Columbus statue. (vegetarian sensitive - meats, dairy, eggs, honey, cheese, etc are kept separately)

 1 Dinner (Closing Ceremony)

 A full dinner pasta party will be served Day 3 upon arrival at the finish line.
-This buffet dinner is scheduled to take place at the Paseo Jardín of Ballajá in Old San Juan at around 5:00 pm, literally in front of the El Morro Fort. (vegetarian/vegan sensitive - meat, dairy, eggs, etc are kept separately)
+This buffet dinner is scheduled to take place at the Paseo Jardín of Ballajá in Old San Juan at around 5:00 pm, literally in front of the El Morro Fort. (vegetarian sensitive - meats, dairy, eggs, honey, cheese, etc are kept separately)

 Additional Rest Stops

 Spread out more or less every 25 miles, these stops are fully loaded with fruit, hydration, snacks, mechanics, and other convenient services.
 For participating riders only.
-These are expected to take place in Naguabo, Yabucoa, Salinas, Boquerón in Cabo Rojo, Isabela, Hatillo, HYATT Place in Manatí, and the Watermill at Dorado Beach.
+These are expected to take place in Río Grande, Naguabo, Yabucoa, Salinas, Boquerón in Cabo Rojo, Isabela, Hatillo, HYATT Place in Manatí, and the Watermill at Dorado Beach.